ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    N.B ``build-tool-depends`` can be thought of as a stage -1 executable dependencies list.
    `https://github.com/haskell/cabal/issues/5411`_ asks for a ``run-tool-depends`` which would be nothing but a stage 0 executable depends.
    ``setup-depends`` can also be thought of as a stage -1 executable dependencies list.

 #.
+Likewise extend ``other-modules`` with a stage integer offset parameter, to support intra-package ``$import``.
+   Leave ``exposed-modules`` as is, however.
+Libraries should only expose stage 0 modules, just as modules only expose stage 0 definitions.
+   Restrict the ``other-modules`` offset to be <= 0, as positive stage code is either pointless or would escape via references from quotes causing build system havoc.
+   Unexposed negative stage modules need not be installed at all, as there is no way for stage 0 to reference them (splices eliminate references).

+#.
 Replace today's "qualified goals" with a notion "per-stage coherence".
    In particular, existing qualified dependencies from ``setup-depends`` and ``build-tool-depends`` are from stage *n* to *n - 1*;